descender76/cpp_proposals/ale_asl/constexpr_dangling_reduction.md

 };
 ```

 If the class members `ref` and `object` were implicitly made static the result to class `S` would be a reduction in size and initialization time.
 The class members `ref` and `object` would still be `const` and their respective types, so their should be no change in the logic of the code that directly depends upon them.
-While supporting implicit static storage duration here does not decrease dangling, it would be of benefit from a language simplicitly standpoint for this to be consistent with the next two sections; function body and their parameters and arguments.
+While supporting implicit static storage duration here does not decrease dangling, it would be of benefit from a language simplicitly standpoint for this to be consistent with the next two sections; function body and their parameters/arguments.
 However since this section has to do with class data member definition and not code execution, explicit static could still be required, if their is a real and significent concern over code breakage.

 #### constant definition in function body